 Similar to any orthodontic treatment, patients need some time to adjust to Invisalign and will encounter certain challenges as they get used to wearing their aligners.
-Today, our BC and Alberta orthodontists offer some tips on how to get acclimated to speaking with Invisalign clear aligners.
+Today, our BC orthodontists offer some tips on how to get acclimated to speaking with Invisalign clear aligners.

 Almost any dental or orthodontic device can impact on your ability to communicate verbally.
 Orthodontic appliance that add extra thickness to the roof of your mouth or the backs of your front teeth are likely to create mild speech difficulties, and Invisalign aligners are one such example of these appliances.